 Understanding the most important sales skills

-In the classroom, soft skills are developed through hands-on simulations with guidance, usually in the form of animated scenarios (online) or as acted-out performances in front of a class.
-But what this sales training neglects is developing the KNOWLEDGE behind the soft skills.
-In other words: the goods to back up the banter.
+In the classroom, soft skills are developed through hands-on simulations with guidance, usually in animated scenarios (online) or acted-out performances in front of a class.
+But this sales training neglects to develop the KNOWLEDGE behind the soft skills, in other words: the goods to back up the banter.

-You could sell ice to an Eskimo, but if you don’t know your sh*t, you won’t inspire the trust and loyalty of your customers, which is what employers really want: sweet, repeat business.
+You could sell ice to an Eskimo, but if you don’t know your product, you won’t inspire the trust and loyalty of your customers, which is what employers really want: sweet, repeat business.